We’re not good at understanding each other. And that’s bad for business.

 Today, we’ll discuss how business people can utilize the lessons of this book, and why we all need to question our instincts and assumptions about others.
 As Gladwell illustrates with a variety of real-world examples, failures in our evaluation of others can have drastic consequences.

 It’s something most of us don’t even realize we don’t even realize.
-See what we mean: Click Play!
+See what we mean: Click play at the top of the page!

 Show Links